 - Print and check for any changes in the nozzle check test pattern between each head.

 - Do not turn the printer off during print head cleaning.
 If the printer is turned off during a print head cleaning, start again by printing a nozzle check test

 A Head Flush is only suggested to be used if the Nozzle Check is not satisfactory after 3 Head Cleanings.
-This process uses a higher amount of ink and extensive flushing can damage the Print Head.
+This process uses a higher amount of ink.

 Follow the steps to perform a Head Flush on the menu of the printer.